gowri-279/Devora/docs/IBM_BOB_INTEGRATION.md

 **Prompt:** [`ai-integration/app/services/curriculum_service.py`](ai-integration/app/services/curriculum_service.py)

 IBM Bob is instructed to:

-- Identify architectural concepts (not just file listings)
+* Identify architectural concepts (not just file listings)
-- Order modules from foundational to advanced
+* Order modules from foundational to advanced
-- Cite exact source files for every lesson
+* Cite exact source files for every lesson
-- Not invent frameworks, APIs, or architecture beyond what the evidence shows
+* Not invent frameworks, APIs, or architecture beyond what the evidence shows

+The Knowledge Engine evidence chunks used for curriculum generation can include **administrator-uploaded project/company documentation as well as repository-derived knowledge**.

 ---